 Regarding dynamics and characteristics of the SETIO, especially adjacent to the western coast of Sumatra and the southern coast of Java, all previous investigations are either based on numerical model, remote sensed data or velocity/moorings observations within the Indonesian seas or at the exit passages of Indonesian seas (Sunda, Lombok, Ombai, and Timor passages) which lead into the SETIO.
 There is almost no ocean current/velocity measurement within the SETIO.
 The observational velocity data are available only at limited points in space and time.
 The only velocity measurement in south of Java or in the SETIO region reported by Sprintall et al. (1999).
-The mooring was deployed south of Java in 200 m water depth from March 1997 to March 1998 at depths of 55 m, 115 m and 175 m velocity measurements, but only current meters at 115 m and 175 m were fully working properly (Sprintall et al., 1999).
+The mooring was deployed south of Java in 200 m water depth from March 1997 to March 1998 at depths of 55 m, 115 m, and 175 m velocity measurements, but only current meters at 115 m and 175 m were fully working properly (Sprintall et al., 1999).
 Recently, there are some moorings to measure velocity and stratification deployed in the SETIO region.
 However, they have not been fully recovered nor published.
-Hence, due to limited of\in situ velocity measurements in the SETIO, the detailed dynamics and characteristics of ocean currents in SETIO-the regions have not been fully explained.
+Hence, due to limited in situ velocity measurements in the SETIO, the detailed dynamics and characteristics of ocean currents in the region have not been fully explained.
 It is important to obtain a better understanding of current characteristics as well as their spatial and temporal variations in the SETIO adjacent to the southern coasts of Sumatra and Java both for scientific and practical reasons, such as fisheries, climate, and navigation.
 These are the main motivations of the present study.

-In addition, many studies of the current dynamic in the SETIO adjacent to the southern coasts of Sumatra and Java, which were carried out by the previous investigators mentioned above (i.e., Sprintall et al., 1999, 2010; Ou and Meyers, 2005; Iskandar et al., 2006), have been conducted on its intraseasonal and seasonal variabilities.
+In addition, many studies of the current dynamic in the SETIO adjacent to the southern coasts of Sumatra and Java, which were carried out by the previous investigators mentioned above (i.e., Sprintall et al., 1999, 2010; Qu and Meyers, 2005; Iskandar et al., 2006), have been conducted on its intraseasonal and seasonal variabilities.
 It is necessary to acquire better and comprehensive insights of both spatial and temporal characteristics of the current circulation in the region.
-To the best of our knowledge, this important subject, especially in researches concerning features of zonal currents in the regions of SJC, ITF/SEC, and transition zone between the SJC and ITF/SEC as well as their interannual variation, has so far not been extensively studied in the region, both based on observations and numerical models.
-Hence, the aims of this paper are: (1) to further investigate basic features and mode structures of the current vertical profile time series and their temporal variability in the SETIO adjacent to the Sumatra-Java southern coasts using 64 years (1950-2013) data derived from simulated results of a 1/8° global version of the HYbrid Coordinate Ocean Model (HYCOM), (2) to better understand intraseasonal, seasonal, and interannual variabilities of the current circulation in the area of study by using a combination of the Empirical Orthogonal Function (EOF) analysis and the Ensemble Empirical Mode Decomposition (EEMD) method (i.e., Huang et al., 1998; Wu and Huang, 2009; Shen et al., 2017, and references thereafter), and (3) to discuss exclusively the ocean current characteristics in the SETIO and subsequently elaborate their genesis.
+To the best of our knowledge, this important subject, especially in researches concerning features of zonal currents in the regions of SJC,

+100 extensively studied in the region, both based on observations and numerical models.
+Hence, the aims of this paper are: (1) to further investigate basic features and mode structures of the current vertical profile time series and their temporal variability in the SETIO adjacent to the Sumatra-Java southern coasts using 64 years (1950-2013) data derived from simulated results of a 1/8° global version of the HYbrid Coordinate Ocean Model (HYCOM), (2) to better understand intraseasonal, seasonal, and interannual variabilities of the current circulation in the area of study by using a combination of the Empirical Orthogonal Function (EOF) analysis and the Ensemble Empirical Mode Decomposition (EEMD) method (i.e., Huang et al, 1998; Wu and Huang, 2009; Shen et al., 2017, and references thereafter), and (3) to discuss exclusively the ocean current characteristics in the SETIO and subsequently elaborate their genesis.